Pylons/pyramid/docs/quick_tutorial/logging.rst

 need *logging*.

 Fortunately Pyramid uses the normal Python approach to logging.
-The scaffold generated, in your ``development.ini``, a number of lines that configure the logging for you to some reasonable defaults.
+The scaffold generated, in your ``development.ini``, has a number of lines that configure the logging for you to some reasonable defaults.
 You then see messages sent by Pyramid (for example, when a new request comes in.)